EpocDotFr/PointTCL/README.md

   - `SLACK_BOT_TOKEN` The bot API token (you can find it when editing the bot settings)
   - `SLACK_BOT_ID` You cannot find it now.
 Fill the other `SLACK_*` configuration paremeters, then run the `python pointtcl.py botid` command (see below for more information)
   - `SLACK_BOT_NAME` The bot name
+  - `SLACK_DISCRUPTIONS_CHANNEL` The Slack channel in where to post automatic disruption messages
   - `GRANDLYON_LOGIN` Username used to login to your data.grandlyon.com account
   - `GRANDLYON_PASSWORD` Password used to login to your data.grandlyon.com account